-This will be full of SPOILERS,so proceed at your own risk.
+This review of the Mockingjay book will be full of SPOILERS,so proceed at your own risk.

 The rebels believe that they need Katniss to be the face of the rebellion (the Mockingjay, as it were) and that the other districts will join District 13 in overthrowing the Capitol.
 Katniss has no desire to do so, especially with Peeta still in captivity, but she eventually takes on the role.